-If an FSP knowingly assists a fiduciary, such as a trustee or the holder of a Power of Attorney, to misappropriate or misuse funds, it may be liable for the loss even if the FSP received no benefit and it was not fraudulent or dishonest itself.
+If a financial firm knowingly assists a fiduciary, such as a trustee or the holder of a Power of Attorney, to misappropriate or misuse funds, it may be liable for the loss even if the financial firm received no benefit and it was not fraudulent or dishonest itself.

-Liability will be established where the FSP did not act as a reasonable person in the circumstances, by failing to take the necessary steps and/or make the necessary enquiries to discover fraud or breach of duty.
+Liability will be established where the financial firm did not act as a reasonable person in the circumstances, by failing to take the necessary steps and/or make the necessary enquiries to discover fraud or breach of duty.